dineshp999/Latch-based-Integrated-Clock-Gating-Cell/README.md

 - After a lot of Trail and error found the W/L values of pMOS and nMOS such that both have approximately equal rise and fall time.

 ## Limitations
-- Unnecessary using ICG's on design may increase overall area of the chip, So we can apply to particular set of flops having common enable signal.
+- Unnecessary using ICG's on design may increase overall area of the chip, So we have apply to flops having common enable signal which are more than bit width value.

 ## References